apache/jena-site/content/documentation/fuseki2/fuseki-main.md

 Title: Fuseki : Main Server

-Fuseki main is a packagign of Fuseki as trile store without a UI for administration.
+Fuseki main is a packaging of Fuseki as trile store without a UI for administration.

 Fuseki can be run in the background by an application as an embedded server.
 The